jh1993/UnderusedOptions/README.txt

 Hypocrisy:
 - Now only lasts a fixed 1 turn, but is no longer removed when you cast an unqualifying spell.
 Now applies Hypocrisy of a level equal to the triggering spell, instead of the triggering spell's level minus 1.
 - Holy Hypocrisy now gives a damage bonus to holy spells and skills equal to twice its level, while you have it.
 But it is still consumed when you cast a holy spell of lower level, which cannot benefit from this damage bonus, meaning that only spells of equal or higher level benefit from the damage bonus.
 Dark Hypocrisy behaves similarly.

-Purestrike:
-- No longer works with enemies.
-- Now has a grace period for 1 turn where a unit can be unshielded but still benefit.
-- Cost increased to 6 SP.

 Righteous March:
 - Each enemy in LoS of the target now also has a 50% chance to take 1 fixed holy damage.